ch-sagw/sagw/README.md

 #### With remote DB

-To start the payload backend with a remote db, run the follwing command:
+To start the payload backend with a remote db, run the following command:
 ```bash
 npm run dev:nodb
 ```